 Visit the WaterSense website.

 The opening introductory lecture was given by Richard Otis P.E., Ph.D., DEE.

 Dr.Otis is WasteWater Education Technical Consultant and 2010-12 President of National Onsite Wastewater Recycling Association

 And sign up for the e-News, if you haven't already done so, to receive regular advance notice of our education courses as well as those of other environmental agencies and organizations.

-To provide education which increases public awareness of the link between clean drinking water, safe recreational waters, environmentally sustainable surface and groundwater with watershed based, best management practises related to appropriate wastewater systems, technology, treatment and management.
+Our Purpose: To provide education which increases public awareness of the link between clean drinking water, safe recreational waters, environmentally sustainable surface and groundwater with watershed based, best management practices related to appropriate wastewater systems, technology, treatment and management.